eric-tang40/messagingApp/README.md

 ## Setup Instructions

 **Note:** These setup instructions are specified for IntelliJ.
-VSCode-specific instructions are below, and requires a bit more work.
+VSCode-specific instructions are below, and requires a bit more work(or less in another person in the team's opinion).
 Please do not use any other IDE to run this program.

 1. Clone and Pull
    - Make sure this is the first time you are cloning the repository.
 If you have previously cloned it, delete the instance of the repository on your local machine before re-cloning.